 Gender: MaleAllergy Scale: 3 - Good ChoiceActivity Level: ActiveShedding: Will Not Shed Expected Size: 14-16 lbs.

-$795 There are three in this litter, one boy and two girls, they are different shades of brown.
+There are three in this litter of Daisy Dogs, one white male and two cream females.
 Mom is a brown and white Shih Tzu and she weighs 14#.
-Dad is an all white Bichon and he weighs 17#.
+Dad is a cream colored PooChon and he weighs 17#.

 About This Breed: